 The introduction of fracking has revolutionized the oil and gas industry.
 Anyone who’s been following the latest fracking statistics could agree to this.

 Hydraulic fracturing, known as fracking, is one of the most effective ways of retrieving natural gas and oil out of shale.
-It’s a good alternative introduced to address the issue of depleting crude oil deposits worldwide.
+It’s a good alternative that aims to address the issue of depleting crude oil deposits worldwide.

 But the process comes at a price, as shown by facts about fracking.
 Environmental and safety concerns are at the top of the list.

 To understand better the impact that fracking has, we need to look at the numbers.
-But before we launch into the details, here are some facts to get you started.
+But before we launch into the details, here are some facts to warm you up.

 - Fracking has created over 1.7 million wells.